-All along the North Shore, reasons to visit (not to mention move!) here abound.
-Below is a short list of some of our favorite destinations, and ones we will encourage visitors to seek out too!
+All along the North Shore, reasons to visit here (or even move here) abound.
+Below is a short list of some of our favorite destinations and things to do!

 Agate hunting is both art and luck.
 Come and look for your treasure: just please don’t take the one I’m looking for!

-Arrivals and Departures of Tankers along the Shore and in Two Harbors.
-Even the long-term residents of the areas say that they never quite get over the awe of seeing these mighty ships on the waters of the Big Lake, whether off in the distance or as they are, by way of art and science, steering themselves into the harbors dotting the Shore, including right here in Two Harbors.
+Arrivals and Departures of Tankers is a sport long the Shore and in Two Harbors.
+Even the long-term residents of the area say that they never quite get over the awe of seeing these mighty ships on the waters of the Big Lake, whether off in the distance or as they artfully navigate their way into the harbors that dot the Shore, including right here in Two Harbors.

 Amicus Adventure Sailing – Whether you are a sailor yourself or just admire those who are, watching these boats is thrilling for anyone.

-Gooseberry Falls – an exact mere 15 miles from the Spent Dandelion sits Gooseberry Falls.
-State Park and campground, Gooseberry Falls hosts waterfalls, gorges, spectacular views of Lake Superior, Civilian Conservation Corp history, and abundant wildlife for those who have eyes to see!
+Gooseberry Falls – an exact mere 15 miles from the Spent Dandelion sits Gooseberry Falls State Park and campground.
+Gooseberry Falls consists of upper and lower waterfalls that spill down the park’s gorges and trails that offer spectacular views of Lake Superior, Civilian Conservation Corp history, and abundant wildlife!

-The North Shore Scenic Cruises – Hop on one of several Lake Superior Cruises, enjoying good food and great views of the cliffs, the woods, and the rocky beaches that dot the Shore!
+The North Shore Scenic Cruises – Hop on one of several Lake Superior Cruises, enjoying good food and great views of the cliffs, the woods, and the rocky beaches along the Shore!

 Park Point Beach in Duluth claims the title of the world’s largest freshwater sandbar.
 Over seven miles long and 5,000 years old, it marks beauty and history.